 Meetings

-Automatic meeting detection, summaries, pre-meeting briefs, transcripts with speaker labels, and meeting-scoped search on device.
+Automatic meeting detection, summaries, transcripts with speaker labels, and meeting-scoped search on device.

 Last updated: 2 April 2026